cbaycity/small-media/README.md

 ## Current to do:

 1. Move About to footer.
+(Done)
 2. Adjust headers: Local, Projects, Friends, Profile
 3. Add a projects section (Notably, let artists add each other to a project.)
 4. Add a friends page and following projects.
 5. Have posts actually paste an update to the database.
+6. Adjust signup to automatically log the user in for posts.

 Future to do:
 1. Protect against Request Forgery.